 Multifield International Holdings Limited (the "Company") is a limited liability company incorporated in Bermuda.
 The registered office of the Company is situated at Victoria Place, 5th Floor, 31 Victoria Street, Hamilton HM 10, Bermuda and the principal place of business of the Company is located at Units 22-28, 25/F., Tower A, Southmark, 11 Yip Hing Street, Wong Chuk Hang, Hong Kong.
-The shares of the Company are listed on the Hong Kong Stock Exchange.
+The shares of the Company are listed on Main Board of The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").